5 Reasons You May One Day Regret Not Having Your Wedding Dress Cleaned & Preserved

 2. You may want the opportunity to share your most cherished keepsake with your children or grandchildren

-While many of our customers are just-married newlyweds, many of our customers also long-ago brides that procrastinated many years and are now wanting to preserve their gown so they can create an amazing wedding day heirloom for their children or grandchildren.
+While many of our customers are just-married newlyweds, many are also long-ago brides that procrastinated many years and are now wanting to preserve their gown so they can create an amazing wedding day heirloom for their children or grandchildren.
 Some of these gowns have been neglected for so long that they need to be put through our wedding dress restoration service in order to return them to their original splendor.
-If these brides had sent their dress in to be cleaned and preserved right away, the gown would have already been ready to share and the bride also wouldn’t incur the extra expense of a full restoration.
+If these brides had sent their wedding dress in to be cleaned and preserved right away, the gown would have already been ready to share and the bride also wouldn’t incur the extra expense of a full restoration.